BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 National-Level

-Mandatory for most government & private dental colleges.
+Mandatory for all DCI-recognised government and private dental colleges.
 Covers Physics, Chemistry, Biology.
-Conducted by NTA, offline MCQ.
+Conducted by NTA, offline MCQ format.
+NEET UG 2026 (Re-NEET) scheduled 21 June 2026.

 State-Level